UXVirtual/night-sky/README.md

 and superior performance.
 It can also be used as the basis for Google Cardboard apps.
 One of the contributors is the a main developer at AltSpaceVR.

+There are a number of optimisations to the performance and code of the prototype that haven't been made yet as the bulk of the prototype was created over a week's worth of development time.

 This application loads in real star position data as seen from Earth from the [The HYG Database](https://github.com/astronexus/HYG-Database).

+The sky will rotate around a fixed point and there is support under the hood for adjusting the night sky in response to a change in the user's geographic location (currently this is set to somewhere near Auckland, New Zealand).

 It is viewable both in the browser and on mobile devices.
 Works best with: